paperless-ngx/paperless-ngx/docs/utilities.rst

 ------------

-The consumer script runs in an infinite loop, constantly looking at a directory for PDF files to parse and index.
+The consumer script runs in an infinite loop, constantly looking at a directory for documents to parse and index.
 The process is pretty straightforward:

-1. Look in ``CONSUMPTION_DIR`` for a PDF.
+1. Look in ``CONSUMPTION_DIR`` for a document.
 If one is found, go to #2.
    If not, wait 10 seconds and try again.
-2. Parse the PDF with Tesseract
+2. Parse the document with Tesseract
 3. Create a new record in the database with the OCR'd text
 4. Attempt to automatically assign document attributes by doing some guesswork.
    Read up on the :ref:`guesswork documentation<guesswork>` for more information about this process.
-5. Encrypt the PDF and store it in the ``media`` directory under ``documents/pdf``.
+5. Encrypt the document and store it in the ``media`` directory under ``documents/originals``.
 6. Go to #1.